 Joining a Team

 Once your Trainer has reached Level 5, you can pick between one of three teams: Team Valor (Red), Team Mystic (Blue), and Team Insight (Yellow).
-The choice you make is permanent, so choose wisely!
+The choice you make can be changed with a Team Medallion once every 365 days, but you should still take time to think about the decision.
+The opportunity to change teams will not be readily available.

 To join a Team, click on a Gym (regardless of whether or not you're in range of it).
 You'll get a short cutscene, and then you'll be given the choice of the three teams.